Living Trust FAQ

 How does a living trust avoid probate?

 Property you transfer into a living trust before your death doesn't go through probate.
 The successor trustee -- the person you appoint to handle the trust after your death -- simply transfers ownership to the beneficiaries you named in the trust.
 In many cases, the whole process takes only a few weeks, and there are no lawyer or court fees to pay.
 When all of the property has been transferred to the beneficiaries, the living trust ceases to exist.
+Unlike a trust, a will must go through probate.

 Is it a hassle to own property in a trust?